sensu-plugins/sensu-plugins-memory-checks/README.md

 ### Overview

-This plugin provides native disk instrumentation for monitoring and metrics collection, including: health, usage, and various metrics.

 This plugin provides native memory instrumentation for monitoring and metrics collection, including memory usage via `free` and `vmstat`, including metrics. **NOTE**: This plugin may have cross-platform issues.